Marco4413/Pulsar/README.md

 They're within the [examples](examples) folder.

 ### Running Examples

-~~The current way of running examples is by compiling the `pulsar-dev` project and passing the example to run as an argument.
-Other arguments are passed to the main function of the example.~~

 The new `pulsar-tools` project is the preferred way of running examples.
 In fact, it's the CLI tool for Pulsar.